htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 Bugs Fixed:

--  Fixed a bug that could cause *condor\_store\_cred* to fail on Windows due to a case-sensitive check of the user’s account name. :ticket:`6200`
+-  Fixed a bug that could cause *condor\_store\_cred* to fail on Windows due to a case-sensitive check of the user's account name. :ticket:`6200`
 -  Updated Open MPI helper script to catch and handle SIGTERM and to use bash explicitly. :ticket:`6194`
 -  Docker Universe jobs now update the RemoteSysCpu attributes for job